AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/architect/basics.md

 description: Learn the basic of modeling content for your Headless CMS using Content Fragments.
 ---

-# Content Modeling Basics for Headless with AEM {#content-modeling-headless-basics}
+# Learn the Content Modeling Basics for Headless with AEM {#content-modeling-headless-basics}

 ## The Story so Far {#story-so-far}